 Sea of Green or SoG is a popular and efficient cannabis cultivation method for indoor growers that allows them to quickly grow a large number of smaller plants instead of a single or a couple of bigger ones.
 Therefore, Sea of Green results in large harvests of dense buds using a minimal amount of space.

 This technique originated from the realization that the best buds in a plant are those that are closest to the light – the lower part of a plant tends to yield a sizeable amount of smaller, airy flowers that don’t get the chance to fully develop.
 While there’s nothing wrong with these, they don’t compare to those found closer to the top of the plant.
-The purpose of SoG is to create a flat canopy of tops, since growing lots of small plants is better than fewer big plants.
+The purpose of SoG is to create a flat canopy of tops with high-quality buds only, while also benefitting in terms of the harvest size since growing lots of small plants is better than having fewer big plants.

 Pros And Cons

 While there is a full range of advanced cultivation options out there such as lollipopping and monster cropping, no technique can replicate the yields and quality of cannabis associated with SoG.
 This technique is for growers who want to get as much as possible from an often small indoor growing space.
 Whether this is a closet, a tent, or an entire room, SoG allows growers to stretch each square foot further!
 Here are some pros and cons of SoG:

 - Improved quality of harvest (more plants means more tops)

 - More efficient use of lighting and space

 - If the legality of cannabis is an issue where you reside, it may not be a good idea to have lots of cannabis plants